JOFLIX/stunning-enigma/README.md

     $ python3.6 manage.py runserver
 ```
    ## Known bugs
-          **The server is posing some problems and I will be working on it.
-So take heart, and be patient, or come and visit again.
+   ***The server is posing some problems and I will be working on it.
+So take heart, and be patient, or come and visit again.***
+      ***The application have shown some anamolous deprecation and breakdown.THe issue have been temporarily fixed and a solid solution is underway.***

    ## Contact:
           You are at liberty to raise an issue incase of anything amiss with the app.
 You can also followmw, then email me the problem.